steffiso/Datalution/readme.txt

 GETTING STARTED
 ----------------------------------------------------------------------------------------------------
-- To use this tool, two different sights are provided:
+- To demonstrate one use case of this tool, the project "CloudDatalutionUseCase" provides two different sights:
 	- User- Console (/user): to get and put entities
 	- Admin- Console (/admin): to make schema changes or add new entity types
 - Supported commands have the following syntax: e.g.